-Since FLAGS has small instructional staff with 14 teachers, the principal will take sole responsibility for conducting and reporting the results of pre-observation conference, classroom observations and post-observation conferences.
-Of the 14 teachers, 13 chose Advance's Option 1 (At least 1 formal observation and at least 3 informal observations) and 1 chose Option 4 (only for 'effective' in the prior year, at least 4 informal observations).
-The principal will collaboratively set goals with all instructional staff based on ADVANCE ratings from previous year.
-The principal will engage in a round of informal non-evaluative observations with all teachers before beginning official ADVANCE ratings.
-Principal will engage in cycle of pre-observation conference, classroom observation and post-observation conferences with 2-3 teachers per week.
+In order to provide the 35 instructional staff at Fordham Leadership Academy with frequent and timely observation feedback the principal and three instructional assistant principals will divide the responsibility for conducting and reporting the results of pre-observation conference, classroom observations and post-observation conferences for all teachers based on subject areas as reflected in the above organizational chart.
+The leadership team will collaboratively set goals with all instruction staff members based on ADVANCE ratings from the previous year.
+They will engage in a round of informal non-evaluative observations with all teachers before beginning official ADVANCE ratings.
+Leadership team members will engage in cycle of pre-observation conference, classroom observation and post-observation conferences with 2-3 teachers per week.
+Leadership team members will norm observations and feedback by participating in cabinet inquiry with the Director of School Renewal and SRI coaches.